mklimek/frame-video-view/README.md

 No more issues with VideoView. <br />
 Read more: <br/>
 ["How to avoid flickering and black screen issues when using VideoView?"](http://blog.brightinventions.pl/frame-video-view/)<br/>
 <br/>
 # How to use it?

 See [SimpleUsageActivity](https://github.com/mklimek/FrameVideoView/blob/master/example/src/main/java/mateuszklimek/framevideoview/example/SimpleUsageActivity.java) to more details.

 # How it works?
-FrameVideoView solved issues flickering and black screen issues by showing placeholder in proper time.<br/>
+FrameVideoView solved flickering and black screen issues by showing placeholder in proper time.<br/>
 If your device is running API level 16 and above it will use TextureView to increase video playback performance, otherwise VideoView will be used.

 # Other